JeroekPanggang/KnightPong/README.md

 <p>
         1. Download ZIP file from my itch.io: <a href="https://jeroekpanggang.itch.io/knightpong">KnightPong</a> by JeroekPanggang [This ZIP File contain the builded game]<br>
         2. Extract the ZIP File<br>
-        3. Click (Extracted) Folder and Search for "VITRUSH" Application<br>
+        3. Click (Extracted) Folder and Search for "KnightPong" Application<br>
         4. Click Application<br>
         5. Enjoy the Game<br>
 </p>